Joanna Lumley: London Garden Bridge

-Lumley first lobbied for a garden bridge across London's River Thames in the late 1990s as a memorial to the late Princess Diana; this campaign was unsuccessful.
+Lumley first lobbied for a garden bridge across London's River Thames in the late 1990s as a memorial to the late Diana, Princess of Wales; this campaign was unsuccessful.
 In 2002 she presented detailed plans (produced by engineering group Arup) for the bridge to then Mayor of London Ken Livingstone; this bid was also rejected.
 In 2012 days after the re-election of Boris Johnson as Mayor of London Lumley sent an effusive congratulatory letter to him outlining her proposal for the bridge.
 It was later revealed that she felt confident of a favourable response from Johnson as she had known him "since he was four years old".
 Thomas Heatherwick was proposed by Lumley as the designer for the bridge; he is mentioned favourably in her 2004 autobiography.

 The Johnson-chaired Transport for London body initiated a competition for a new central London cross-river footbridge.
 Three firms were invited to submit proposals and Heatherwick Studios won the competition despite having never previously built a bridge on the proposed scale unlike the losing practices which had built very many.
 This outcome proved highly controversial.
 Equally the subsequent funding arrangements for the bridge attracted criticism.
 These included "unorthodox" circumvention of official procedures for public money use by then Chancellor of the Exchequer George Osborne, and a £10,000 taxpayer-funded trip by Johnson, Heatherwick and Sir Edward Lister to Apple Computer in San Francisco seeking sponsorship for the bridge (the bid failed).
 Escalating cost estimates for the project topped out at around £200 million leading to withdrawal of pledged private sponsorship.